Yes, it is possible to install two robots on the same lawn.

 The Perimeter Wire functions as an “invisible wall” for Robomow.
-It sets the boundaries of lawn zones and it surrounds specific areas where you do not want Robomow to enter.
+It sets the boundaries of lawn zones, and it surrounds specific areas where you do not want Robomow to enter.
 The Perimeter Wire is held to the ground with small pegs, supplied with Robomow.
 Soon after settling, the wire will become invisible under the growth of new grass.
 As soon as Robomow starts operating, it turns on a signal that runs along the Perimeter Wire.
 This signal keeps Robomow within its working zones and away from preset demarcated areas.
-The Perimeter Wire is laid around the edges of the lawn and around trees, plants, ponds and objects that you want to prevent Robomow to run into.
+The Perimeter Wire is laid around the edges of the lawn and around trees, plants, ponds and objects that you want Robomow to avoid.

 Robomow is much quieter than standard push-mowers.
 The noise is less than 70 dB.
 If the Robomow is noisy, you may have a damaged or unbalanced blade.

-Robomow can handle almost any type of residential lawn, with a total area of up to 3200m2.
+Robomow can handle almost any type of residential lawn, with a total area of up to 10,500 square feet.
 The maximum slope inside the lawn that can be handled by Robomow is 20 degrees (35%).
 Robomow can also handle multi-zone lawns, and you can mow any separated grass patch using manual mowing via remote control (available as an accessory or in the Robomow App).